Molokai Hoe

-The Moloka'i Hoe is an annual outrigger canoe race between the islands of Molokai and Oahu, Hawaii.
+The Moloka'i Hoe is an annual outrigger canoe race between the islands of Molokai and Honolulu, Hawaii.
 The race is one of Hawaii's largest annual sporting events, drawing participants from Hawaii and the U.S. mainland as well as internationally.
 Participating countries include Australia, New Zealand, England, Germany, Japan, Hong Kong, and Tahiti.

 Canoes launch from the Hale o Lono Harbor off the west side of Molokai and travel approximately 41 miles across the Kaiwi Channel to Fort DeRussy beach, Waikiki.
 The channel is said to be one of the most treacherous spans of ocean in the world, with the current record time for the passage being under 5 hours.

 Canoes

-The canoes used for the race are roughly 40 feet long by about 2 feet wide and weigh about 400 lbs each.
+The canoes used for the race are roughly 40 feet long by about 2 feet wide with 6 seats and weigh about 400 lbs each.
 Each canoe is stabilized by an ama, a 10 foot long float connected to the canoe by two wooden struts called iako.

 Teams

 Six paddlers sit evenly spaced inside the canoe.
 A steersman sits at the back and controls the canoe's course with his paddle.
 The person in the lead seat sets the pace.
 All paddlers except for the steersman stroke on alternate sides of the canoe.
 At predetermined intervals, the person sitting in the second seat calls for paddlers to switch sides.

 Early race crews consisted of 6 men who paddled the entire distance.
-Today's crews consist of 9-10 members, of which those not paddling follow in an escort boat.
+Today's crews consist of 9 members and 10 for masters (40+), of which those not paddling follow in an escort boat.
 Crew changes occur every 20–30 minutes in mid-channel.
 During these changes, paddlers exit the canoe on one side while their relief enters from the other side.